s-go/th-review-helpfulness/README.md

 # cr-review-helpfulness

-Predicting the helpfulness of product reviews based on discourse relations
+Predicting the helpfulness of product reviews using discourse relations

 Dependencies
 ------------